Female Fitness Models and Female Fitness Competitors

-Here are a few famous fitness models that made the transition...
+Here are a few of the famous fitness models that made the transition...

-Yes before the gorgeous Torrie Wilson was in the WCW and was a WWE Diva, she was a for real fitness competitor.
+Yes before the gorgeous Torrie Wilson was a wrestler in the WCW and was a WWE Diva, she was a for real fitness competitor.

 She was Miss Galaxy in 1998.

-At one of these competitions she met a lady she would work with later in the WWE, Lisa Marie Varon aka Victoria and I have also heard that she met Trish Stratus as well.
+At one of these competitions she met a lady she would work with later in the WWE, Lisa Marie Varon aka Victoria and I have also heard that she met Trish Stratus at one of the competitions as well.